-\subsubsection{Biased FFT-based Range Sensing}
+\subsection{Biased FFT-based Range Sensing}

-Based on \eqref{equ:h_Rl_n}, we can see that ${{\bf{\hat h}}_{R,l}}$ contains the delay of the $l$th path, and we can therefore estimate the range based on ${{\bf{\hat h}}_{R,l}}$.
+Based on \eqref{equ:h_Rl_n}, we can see that ${{\bf{\hat h}}_{R,l}}$ contains the delay of the $l$th path, and we can thereby estimate the range based on ${{\bf{\hat h}}_{R,l}}$.
 As aforementioned, the FFT-based ISAC transform in Section \ref{sec:FFT_ISAC} can be used to transform ${{\bf{\hat h}}_{R,l}}$ into the delay domain.
 However, it can only give the discrete spectrum with interval $\Delta r = \frac{c}{{{N_c}\Delta f}}$, and the range estimation accuracy is thus restricted by $\Delta r$, especially when the true range is at the midpoint of an interval.

-To resolve this problem, we propose a novel biased FFT-based sensing method by actively introducing multiple sets of phase offset to the CSI and averaging the biased sensing results estimated by a simple FFT-based sensing method to obtain a more accurate estimation of the sensing parameter.
+To resolve this problem, we propose a novel biased FFT-based sensing method by actively introducing multiple phase biases to the CSI and averaging the debiased sensing results estimated by a simple FFT-based sensing method to obtain a more accurate estimation of the sensing parameter.

 Then, we present the derivation of the biased FFT-based sensing method.
-We use ${r_t}$ to denote the true value of range, and ${r_1} < {r_t} < {r_2}$, ${r_2} = {r_1} + \Delta r$.
-The discrete spectrum obtained by applying FFT to the raw sequence is the uniform sampling of the DTFT spectrum, and the amplitude spectrum of DTFT should be symmetric with respect to the line $r = {r_t}$ in the high SNR regime~\cite{Zhang2023}.
+We use ${r_t}$ to denote the true value of the range, and we have ${r_1} < {r_t} < {r_2}$ and ${r_2} = {r_1} + \Delta r$.
+The discrete spectrum obtained by applying FFT to the raw sequence is the uniform sampling of the discrete-time Fourier transform (DTFT) spectrum, and the amplitude spectrum of DTFT should be symmetric with respect to the line $r = {r_t}$ in the high SNR regime~\cite{Zhang2023}.
 Therefore, the range estimate of the FFT-based sensing method should be the grid point that is closer to $r_t$, which can be expressed as

 and the error should be